The owner of the property/land.

 Under the Building Regulations you do not have any obligation to consult neighbours, although it is courteous to do so.

 However, if you are undertaking work that falls under the requirements of the Party Wall Act 1996 then you must notify neighbours in accordance with that Act.
-Further information on Party Wall can be found on our website via our Party Wall Domestic webpage.
-Alternatively please contact us.
+For further information please contact us.

 We can provide copies of any completion certificates that Shore have issued.